JoshuaHolloway/WebAssembly/1/17/readme.txt

 _getDoubleNum(5)

 ====================================
-17: Exporting C-function to JS via Emsripten (Part-3: Array ags)
+17: Exporting C-function to JS via Emsripten (Part-3: Return array)

 -Use Emscriptens ccall function like this:
 > ccall('getNum')